Getting in Touch with Sellindge Surgery

 Our practice now offers a wide range of services through our website, register to gain access.

 If you require urgent care, NHS 111 or NHS 111 online is there for you 24 hours a day.
 Pharmacists are experts in medicines and can help you with minor health concerns.
 You can find out opening hours of pharmacies near you on: https://www.england.nhs.uk/south-east/our-work/pharmacy-opening-hours/

 NHS Friends and Family

 GP Training Afternoons

-Please note that the surgery will be closed on the following afternoons from 1pm for mandatory staff training.
+Please note that the surgery will be closed on the following afternoon from 1pm for mandatory staff training.
 The surgery will reopen from 8am the following working day.